punchgirls/job_board/mails/canceled_subscription.md

 Dear {{ company.name }},

-We want to inform you that your subscription has been canceled.

-Your account will remain active and you will be able to make full use of it for the entire month you already paid for.
+We want to confirm the cancellation of your subscription.
+You'll be able to make full use of your account for the entire month you already paid for.
+After that your account will be deactivated and all your posts will be unpublished.

-After that month, all posts are going to be unpublished and you will only be allowed to login to activate your subscription.

-Thank you!
+Remember that you can log in and reactivate your subscription at any time.

+Kind regards,

 Cecilia & Mayn,
 Punchgirls